Cokaliong Shipping Lines

-Port of Cebu with Cokaliong ships; from left to right: Filipinas Dinagat, Filipinas Cebu, Filipinas Iligan, Filipinas Nasipit, and Filipinas Maasin.

 Cokaliong Shipping Lines, Inc. (CSLI) is a shipping line based in Cebu City, Philippines.
 It operates both passenger and cargo ferries on routes in the Visayas and Mindanao regions.

 CSLI was organized in 1989 by Chester Enterprises, Inc., a textile and ready-to-wear enterprise started in 1969 that diversified into the shipping business with the purchase a vessel from Japan in 1998, christened the M/V Filipinas Ozamis.
 Through the years, the company has acquired many RORO passenger and cargo vessels traveling the national waters.